-The sample exec in Figure 99 copies a file from any directory or minidisk to the directory or minidisk accessed as file mode A. Note that the exec uses the required first comment statement as a description of its function.
+The sample exec in Figure 103 on page 284 copies a file from any directory or minidisk to the directory or minidisk accessed as file mode A. Note that the exec uses the required first comment statement as a description of its function.